Improve your marketing strategy with an insightful book

 The Choice Factory: 25 Behavioural Biases That Influence What We Buy – Richard Shotton

-Behavioural science explains what actually motivates people, rather than what they claim motivates them.
+Behavioral science explains what actually motivates people, rather than what they claim motivates them.
 The Choice Factory shows how findings from this robust field can be easily applied to marketing.

 Shotton highlights the intricacies of targeting and looks into how marketers should be going about it.

-It hones in on day-to-day decisions and examines what drives us to make them and therefore what makes us tick.
+It’s one of the best marketing books if you are looking to hone in on day-to-day decisions and examines what drives us to make them and therefore what makes us tick.

 - Behavioural science can be applied in simple ways to improve marketing.